Last Updated on February 23, 2023

 As part of the Buy American, Hire American executive order, signed by President Trump on April 18, 2017, these new H-1B datasets are intended to provide more transparency for workers into corporate immigration.

-The available datasets include information on characteristics of H-1B workers awarded visas in 2016, H-1B trends in 2017, and approved H-1B petitions in 2015 and 2016, listed by employer.
-The employer lists detail the companies’ names, the last four digits of their tax ID, the total number of approved petitions, the average salary of approved petitions and the degree and education level of the beneficiaries.
+The available datasets include information on characteristics of H-1B workers awarded petitions in 2016, H-1B trends in 2017, and approved H-1B visa petitions in 2015 and 2016, listed by employer.
+The employer lists detail the companies’ names, the last four digits of their tax ID, the total number of approved petitions, the average salary of approved visa petitions and the degree and education level of the beneficiaries.

 More details on the Buy American, Hire American initiatives and links to the corporate H-1B datasets are available on the USCIS website.